-PERFECT HARMONY: The National Ignition Facility in the USA generates nearly 100 times more energy than any other laser in operation.
+The National Ignition Facility in the USA generates nearly 100 times more energy than any other laser in operation.
 Recently the facility's 192 lasers fired in perfect unison, to deliver a record 1.875 million joules of ultraviolet laser light to the target chamber.
 The shaped pulse of energy was a mere 23 billionths of a second long but it generated 411 trillion watts of peak power.
 The ultimate goal is to achieve fusion ignition.
 Brief but bright.
-Lawrence Livermore National Laboratory has details here.
+Lawrence Livermore National Laboratory has details

 ON YOUR BIKE: If your bicycle seat is low enough to easily mount the bike or put your feet down when stopped then it's almost certainly too low for pedalling.
 Elev8Bikes solve this problem with a seat you can raise and lower, even while riding.
 The seat post is split and the seat is attached only to the top bar, hinged near the handlebar.
 The rider presses an actuator button on the handlebar to raise and lower the entire seat and top-tube with a gas pump.
+This should boost the number of casual cyclists deterred by problems getting on and off the bike.
+More at Elev8Bikes and video here.

 GLUE HIGH: Steel and concrete are used in tall buildings because they're strong.
 But they're not very environmentally friendly.
 That's why one architect in Vancouver is aiming to make a 30 story building from wood, without using steel or concrete.
 The structure will use strands of wood glued together.
 The architect claims the building will lock in CO2, unlike cement that generates a lot of CO2 when it's